WHAT IS ETHNO?

 Ethno is a platform for building respect and tolerance, preserving cultural heritage by ensuring that traditional, folk and world music live on within young people, and is transmitted from generation to generation.
 It widens and deepens relationships between musicians and cultures from around the world, whereby participants are able to build a greater appreciation of each other’s respective cultures through music.
 As such, Ethno uses music as a powerful tool to combat xenophobia, intolerance and racism.

-• Facilitate the mobility of young musicians and emerging talents, locally and abroad.
+- Facilitate mobility of young musicians and emerging talent, locally and abroad.

-￼• Create awareness of oneself, one’s own culture and the world. • Create a democratic space for the creation/performance of music with hierarchy.
+- Create a democratic space for the creation/performance of music without hierarchy.

 Ethno is a program of: